-In this video, you'll learn how to search engine optimize your web page, so you can rank for the keywords you choose and attract more traffic from Google.
+Here's how to search engine optimize your web page, so you can rank for the keywords you choose and attract more traffic from Google.

 Everything you'll see is practical and straight to the point, so sit back, press play and let's begin!

-I probably don’t need to remind you that:
+If you have been following along with our other tutorials I probably don’t need to remind you that:

 The Mad Hatter Is Definitely Rather Loony